 Jelling Varmeværk, Denmark

 Jelling Varmeværk is a Danish district heating plant in the historical village of Jelling, which is the former home of the Viking Chief Harald Bluetooth.
-Apart from the 15,300 m² collector field, Jelling Varmeværk produces its energy from a 1 MW wood chip boiler, a 1.5 MW absorption heat pump, 3 gas boilers of 15 MW and a gas engine with a capacity of 8 MW heat and 6 MW electricity.
+Apart from the 20,125 m² collector field, Jelling Varmeværk produces its energy from a 1 MW wood chip boiler, a 1.5 MW absorption heat pump and 2 gas CHP engines with a total capacity of 8 MW heat and 6 MW electricity.

-The solar system was commissioned during the summer of 2016 and during its first week of operation, the collector field set a new Danish record by producing 4.97 kWh/m² in a day.
+The first solar system was commissioned in summer 2016 and during its first week of operation, the collector field set a new Danish record by producing nearly 5 kWh/m² in a day.

 The collector field in Jelling has double stanchions which allows for two collector rows to connect to one and the same pipe and thereby save costs and thermal losses.
-The annual solar thermal production is estimated to be 8,500 MWh, which covers 20–25% of the town’s energy need for heating.
+The annual solar thermal production is about 11,200 MWh, which covers over 25% of the town’s energy need for heating.